Open access makes published academic research freely and permanently available online. Anyone, anywhere can read and build upon this research.

 Attribution (CC BY)

 Others can distribute, remix, tweak, and build upon your work, even commercially, as long as they credit you for the original creation.
-We offer this license on our full Open and our hybrid Open Select journals (when publishing on a gold OA basis).
-All Cogent OA articles are published CC BY and Dove Medical Press offers the CC BY license to authors whose articles are funded by the organizations listed on the Dove website.
+We offer this license on our full Open and hybrid Open Select journals (when publishing on a gold OA basis).
+Most Cogent OA and F1000Research articles are published CC BY and Dove Medical Press offers the CC BY license to authors whose articles are funded by the organizations listed on the Dove website.

 Attribution-NonCommercial (CC BY-NC)